plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 commands will detect it and remind you to do so if necessary.
 ```

-Next you make a “terraform plan”, which looks at the previously created .tf configurations and checks if it is in order, whether it knows everything and whether you have made any syntax errors.
+Next, you create a "terraform plan" that looks at the .tf configurations you created earlier and checks to see if they are correct, if everything is included, and if there are any syntax errors.

 ```bash
 terraform plan
 ```

-In my example case, the output here should resemble this:
+In our example, the output looks like this:

 ```bash
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols: